Réseau Canopé

-Réseau Canopé is a French public institution under the supervision of the French Ministry of Education.
-It's the publishing arm of the National Education service, and as such it performs editing, production and dissemination of educational and administrative resources for professional education, both for the ministry and for itself since 1992 (decree no 92-56).
+Réseau Canopé is a French public institution under the supervision of the Ministry of National Education of France.
+It is the publishing arm of the National Education service, and as such it performs editing, production and dissemination of educational and administrative resources for professional education, both for the ministry and for itself since 1992 (decree no 92-56).
 It contributes to the development of information and communication technologies in education (ICTs) as well as artistic and cultural education.
 Réseau Canopé's baseline is "Le réseau de création et d'accompagnement pédagogiques" ("The network of creation and learning support").

 In 2014, it replaced the National Centre for Educational Documentation (Centre national de documentation pédagogique, CNDP) and its regional (CRDP) and departmental (CDDP) branches, with Directions Territoriales and Ateliers Canopé as a unified structure under the name Réseau Canopé (decree 2014-1631, December 26, 2014), totalizing 102 places where teachers and people from the teaching community can borrow resources and attend training sessions.
 These and a few other institutions formed the Scérén network (Services, Culture, Éditions, Ressources pour l'Éducation nationale: "Services, Culture, Publishing, Resources for National Education").